Lisa Hunter: Storylines

 After their departure from Hollyoaks, Ben and Lisa start a new life.
 Cracks begin to show in the relationship as Ben cheats and Lisa ends up self-harming again.
 Lisa plans to move to Cyprus, leaving Ben, however he stops her and convinces her to give their relationship another chance.
 In Hollyoaks: In the City, Ben and Lisa return from a holiday to Liverpool, where Lisa begins working as a receptionist and a model.
 Ben attempts to buy a bar but is ripped off by a con man losing all his savings, the pair move in with his friend Tank-Top and his flatmate Adam.
 Ben gets a job with shady local entrepreneur Burton Phillips.Yet again Lisa and Ben's relationship struggles as they both cheat.
-Lisa is kidnapped by her new boss Stella to be used in a snuff film as Ben races to save her, however, Stella's conscience gets the better of her and she frees Lisa, who, during a scuffle, takes one of Stella's henchman's guns whilst trying to escape, Ben bursts into the room and Lisa accidentally shoots him, killing him.
+Later in the series, Lisa is kidnapped by her new boss Stella to be used in a snuff film as Ben races to save her, however, Stella's conscience gets the better of her and she frees Lisa, who, during a scuffle, takes one of Stella's henchman's guns whilst trying to escape, Ben bursts into the room and Lisa accidentally shoots him, killing him.
 As the police arrive and arrest Stella and her gang, Lisa cradles Ben's body in her arms as Tank-Top and Burton look on.

-Lisa returns to the village years later with boyfriend Dylan Barker (Max Rinehart).
+Lisa returns to the village 17 years later with boyfriend Dylan Barker (Max Rinehart) reuniting with Zara Morgan and Luke Morgan.
+Tom Cunningham is delighted as he reveals to Zara that Lisa was his first crush.
+However, Lisa and Dylan have an agenda, a protest that leaves Zara behind bars.
+Lisa later apologises to Zara via voicemail.

 Reception

 In 2002, Gemma Atkinson was nominated for Best Actress, Sexiest Female and Best Newcomer at the British Soap Awards for her portrayal of Lisa.
 Atkinson was again nominated for 'Best Actress' in the 2003 awards and also for the award of Best Dramatic Performance From a Young Actor or Actress in the 2004 British Soap Awards.
+Lisa's self-harming story was nominated for Best Storyline at the 2004 Inside Soap Awards.

 Virgin Media profiled some of Hollyoaks' "hottest females" in their opinion, of Lisa they stated: "Lisa Hunter transformed from a bullied teenager into the ultimate sexpot overnight.
 With two steamy affairs under her belt, Lisa eventually left the village with Ben Davies – we bet [Atkinson's then-boyfriend] Ronaldo was mega jeals!"
 They have also described Lisa as having an "intense personality" and credit "her parents' tumultuous relationship, a missing sister, her affair with an engaged man, her brother's death and her self-harming" have caused Lisa to have an extremely troubled life.